Blog 31- November 2024

 The end of 2024

 We’re near the end of 2024 and I have to admit that I haven’t used my old bangers as much as I had planned.
 We did a few XK events.; the JDC XK Register weekend in April where we visited Stratford over a long weekend.
 We also attended XK Day that was held in conjunction with JDC National day.
-As usual I was in charge of organising the XKs , judgng and allocating prizes.
+As usual I was in charge of organising the XKs , judging and allocating prizes.

 A very pleasing surprising was my being award the Bob Berry prize for services to the club.